Your Final Audit

 Please contact firstname.lastname@example.org and provide as much detail as you can.

-- Our dispute resolution process is outlined in the policyholder notice attached to your workers’ comp policy.
+- Our dispute resolution process is outlined in the policyholder notice attached to your workers’ compensation policy.

-- You may send us a written complaint and request for action requesting that we reconsider a change in a classification assignment that results in an increased premium and/or requesting that we review the manner in which our rating system has been applied to your policy.
+- You may send us a written complaint and request for action.
+In this complaint, you may ask that we reconsider a change in a classification assignment that results in an increased premium and/or requesting that we review the manner in which our rating system has been applied to your policy.